kabk/go-theses-17-manus-nijhoff/writings/quotes.md

+## John Oliver, _Net Neutrality: Last Week Tonight with John Oliver (HBO)_

+The cable companies have figured out the great truth of America:
+If you want to do something evil, put it inside something boring.

+Net Neutrality ≠ Preventing Cable Company Fuckery

+##Brian Droitcour, _Why I hate Post-Internet Art_

+Post-internet says the same thing about the internet that post-modernism says about modernism.
+But isn’t that a little presumptuous?
+“What about what we mean when we say ‘Internet’ changed so drastically that we can speak of ‘post Internet’ with a straight face?” asked Gene on his blog.
+I’d agree that it changed drastically but I’d also ask: Why assume that it can’t change again?
+The internet is always changing.
+The internet of five years ago was so unlike what it is now, to say nothing of the internet before social media, or the internet of twenty years ago, or the internet before the World Wide Web.
+Why insist that the changes are over?
+Artists who begin with the proposition that the phenomena of their world are boring and banal, who begin with an exasperated sigh, are going to produce art that is boring and banal, art that produces exasperated sighs.
+That was the case with a lot of conceptual art of the 1960s and 1970s, when artists explored the aesthetics of administration, producing charts and diagrams and photocopy texts that presented viewers with the particulars of bureaucracy.
+Sigh.

+(...)

+So post-internet is bad.
+But if we’re not post-, then where are we, when are we?
+What prefix can people who love labels use to situate themselves in history?
+Recently I’ve become enamored with Mikhail Epstein’s writing on proto-, which supposes that the modern age of humanity is over, and that sweeping changes to nature and technology herald the onset of a new, still nebulous era.
+Epstein writes:
+“The period we are entering is no longer a period after something: postcommunist, postmodernist, ‘postthis,’ or ‘postthat.’
+The present era is ‘proto,’ but a preface to what, we do not know.
+Proto- is noncoercive, nonpredictive, and unaccountable: a mode of maybe.
+The future is a language without grammar, an unconscious without dreams, pure nothing.
+Inescapably the future becomes everything so as again and again to remain nothing.”

 ##Silvio Lorussio, _A Work Ethic Dystopia_

 Precarity is hidden and disguised.
 It’s not a label people use to define themselves.
 While in the Netherlands "the precariat" is mostly an academic term, in Italy the term is constantly used by news media with a not-so-veiled negative emphasis.
 You don’t hear people say "I’m a proud member of the precariat".
 In order to tackle precarity, openness and social cohesion are necessary.